6 of the Best Piano Games for your Group Lessons

 Blow up balloons and write one note/rest on each balloon.
 I used around 15 balloons and used eighth, quarter, half, and dotted half notes/rests.

-Divide teams into two groups.
+Divide students into two groups.
 Call out a number at the beginning of each round.
 The number represents the number of beats your teams will be collecting.
 (8 beats, 5 beats, 6, 4, 9, 3, etc.)

 • Start with player 1 from each team.
 Once you say “Go!”, players will run to the pile of balloons and collect just ONE.
 They will run back to their group and then player 2 will run to collect one balloon.
 Continue in this manner until the teams tell you they are finished.
 Double check that teams have collected the correct number of beats.
 If they are correct, they win the round.
 If not, the other team gets a chance.
 Continue in this manner until one team reaches 5 points (or any number you set).